raako71/hypa.space/README.md

     push to cloud: firebase deploy

 REMAINING:
-* create a function to delete *a* product from user ProductTree.
-* create a function to clean userProduct Tree.
-* create a function to make user catTree from userProduct tree.

 * Only load user cats for Product page.

 * Email verification (required for store).